Top 5 WordPress SEO Trends for 2023

 Google search algorithm can be changed quicker (around 500 times per year) than you write blog posts, voice search trend is growing faster than you realize it actually exists, paid ads may decrease trustful relationships with your prospects.
-These are the realities of SEO and if you take a good care of your WordPress website from this perspective, check out this post to find out more about core SEO trends in 2017.
+These are the realities of SEO and if you take good care of your WordPress website from this perspective, check out this post to find out more about core SEO trends.

 Let’s at first define the main conceptual pathways around the trends: